 In August 2018, the FASB issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 ASU 2018-15 addresses the treatment of implementation costs incurred in a hosting arrangement that is a service contract.
 The update does not impact the accounting for the service element of a hosting arrangement that is a service contract.
-The update is effective for annual periods beginning after December 15, 2019, including interim periods within those annual periods, with early adoption (including early adoption in any interim period) permitted.
-We do not believe the adoption of this guidance will have a material impact on our consolidated financial statements.
+We adopted ASU 2018-15 as of April 1, 2020 with no impact on our consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 ASU 2018-13 addresses the required disclosures around fair value measurement.
 The disclosure requirements of the reasons for transfers between Level 1 and Level 2, the policy for timing transfers between levels, and the valuation process for Level 3 measurements have been removed.
 Certain modifications were made to required disclosures and additional requirements were established.
-The standard is effective for annual periods beginning after December 15, 2019, including interim periods within those annual periods.
-Early adoption is permitted.
-We do not believe the adoption of this guidance will have a material impact on our consolidated financial statements.
+We adopted ASU 2018-13 as of April 1, 2020 with no impact on our consolidated financial statements.